HasinduUdantha/online-movie-store/README.md

 # online-movie-store
-This website is about the Avengers team, the largest superhero team up in the Marvel cinematic movie universe.
-This site includes an introduction about Avengers, Avengers movies, details of all members of the Avengers team, gallery containing important moments in the Avengers cinematic universe.
+This web page is about the Avengers team, the largest superhero team up in the Marvel cinematic movie universe.
+This site includes an introduction about Avengers, Avengers movies, details of all members of the Avengers team, gallery containing important moments in the Avengers cinematic universe, store page where you can buy products related to the Avengers cinematic universe and also contains quiz about Avengers.